 When you forget to maintain the condition of your furnace, you’re bound to experience major consequences that can lead you to require urgent repairs.
-Calling a professional for assistance can prevent your heating system from breaking down completely, keeping you and your family safe from danger and allowing you to keep using your furnace without issue.
+Calling a professional at Legacy Heating for assistance can prevent your heating system from breaking down completely, keeping you and your family safe from danger and allowing you to keep using your furnace without issue.

 In extreme cases, like when a furnace produces a carbon monoxide leak, a technician will have to red tag your furnace and contact the gas utility company to shut down your gas temporarily.
 While this may sound extreme, this is all for your safety—which is why it’s best to find out more about it to understand the situation completely.

 Keep reading below to learn more about getting red-tagged and situations that could result in your furnace receiving a red tag.

 What Is a Red Tag?

 Getting your furnace red-tagged happens when a licensed HVAC contractor takes a look at your heating unit and discovers a significant issue that requires emergency services.
 While it doesn’t indicate that your furnace is automatically dangerous, it means that it doesn’t adhere to the legal safety standard policies all homes must follow.

 As a homeowner, it’s your responsibility to monitor your furnace for repairs regularly, so that come winter, you have the necessary heat you require for the next few months.
 When you make an effort to guarantee your unit is well-maintained, you’re surely going to avoid being red-tagged anytime soon.

 Reasons Your Furnace Can Be Red-Tagged